Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lesson7.md

 ### Wrap Up
 - Now that we've got a sense of what lies before us, with the help of our tools like CLOC and Solidity Metrics, we're ready to assess the code.
 - Read and understand context & docs, leveraging Solidity Metrics VS Code extension.
+- By reading the docuumentation, different attack vetors can be thought of.
 - Let's see what we can find.